 True Crime Writer

-TRUE CRIME WRITER OF CRIMINAL COURT TRIALS
+WRITER & LEGAL ANALYST OF CRIMINAL TRIALS

 - ChristianMingle.com Rape Trial: Did The Jury Get It Right?
 You Be The Judge!